Do I have to join a pension scheme?

 What are stakeholder and personal pensions?

 A personal pension plan is a way of saving for your retirement.
-You can set one up yourself and invest in it personally, as opposed to an occupational pension which is generally set up through your workplace.
+You can set one up yourself, through a pension provider, and invest in it personally, as opposed to an occupational pension which is generally set up through your workplace.
 Your employer may offer you access to a group personal pension scheme through your job and may also pay into it.
 Most employers are now required by law to offer a workplace pension scheme and to automatically enrol eligible employees into it.
 See 'What is auto-enrolment' below.

 A stakeholder pension is a special type of personal pension plan.
 It is available to both earners and non-earners.
 The tax rules are no different than those for personal pensions generally, but the scheme has to meet certain other rules, such as low charges.